-Celeste Ballard, LPC QMHSP TN, LCPC IL, LPC WI, CMT
+Celeste Ballard, LPC MHSP TN, LCPC IL, LPC WI, CMT

 With 20 years of experience, Celeste practices as a body-centered psychotherapist and works with the philosophy that events effect our whole being – physical, emotional, cognitive, and spiritual.
 Because of this philosophy, she works to help one understand how their history impacts them on a variety of levels.
 Celeste combines traditional counseling psychology with Mindfulness Based psychotherapy for a more complete approach to change